course-files/BBT4206-Lab1of15-LoadingDatasets-R/README.md

 ## Step 4: Data Transformation

-**Data Transformation:** This involves finding useful features that represent the data according to the goal of addressing the problem defined.
+This involves finding useful features that represent the data according to the goal of addressing the problem defined.
 In doing so, the structure of the data and the prediction problem is exposed to data mining algorithms.
 Finding useful attributes/features can also be done through dimensionality reduction (identifying the most significant and uncorrelated attributes).
 This can be performed by a data analyst.

 -   Lab4-ExposingtheStructureofDatausingDataTransforms.R

 ## Step 5: Selection of the Data Mining Task

-**Selection of the Data Mining Task:** This involves deciding whether to use data mining to either predict classifications, regressions, associations, or clusters.
+This involves deciding whether to use data mining to either predict classifications, regressions, associations, or clusters.
 The decision is based on the goal of the KDD process.
 Step 5-7 can be performed by a Machine Learning engineer and/or a data analyst.

 -   [*BI Project Section 3*](https://docs.google.com/document/d/1Ay1VaAjd9JzQJ5JnkPHZLvtDRNAWrc5RYCPo1bvxgBU/edit?usp=sharing)

 ## Step 6: Selection of the Data Mining Algorithm

-**Selection of the Data Mining Algorithm:** Evaluate several standard algorithms on the data and shortlist the top performing algorithms to investigate further
+Evaluate several standard algorithms on the data and shortlist the top performing algorithms to investigate further

 -   *Lab5-ControllingComputationalNuancesofAlgorithms.R*